RhetTbull/PhotoScript/README.md

 Full documentation [here](https://github.com/RhetTbull/PhotoScript/blob/master/photoscript.pdf).

 Additional documentation about Photos and AppleScript available on the [wiki](https://github.com/RhetTbull/PhotoScript/wiki/Welcome-to-the-PhotoScript-Wiki).

+## Testing
+Tested on MacOS Catalina, Photos 5 with 100% coverage.

 ## Limitations
 Photos' AppleScript interface is very limited.
 For example, it cannot access information on faces in photos nor can it delete a photo.
 PhotoScript is thus limited.
 PhotoScript works by executing AppleScript through an Objective-C bridge from python.
 Every method call has to do a python->Objective C->AppleScript round trip; this makes the interface much slower than native python code.
 This is particularly noticeable when dealing with Folders which requires significant work arounds.